kevin9gao/accord-flask-react-project/README.md

 * [Redux State Shape](https://github.com/kevin9gao/accord-flask-react-project/wiki/State-Shape)

-## How to the Development Environment
+## How to Start the Development Environment
 1. Clone this repository
     git clone https://github.com/kevin9gao/accord-flask-react-project.git
 2. Install dependencies
     pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt
 3. Create a **.env** file based on the example with the proper settings for your development environment
 4. Setup your PostgresSQL user,password, and database and make sure it matches with your **.env** file